SAP/luigi/docs/advanced-scenarios.md

   ```javascript
     Luigi.featureToggles().setFeatureToggle('ft1');
   ```
-  2. Set feature toggles to the active feature toggle list via URL parameters by appending a comma separated list of strings.
+  2. Set feature toggles to the active feature toggle list via URL parameters by appending a comma-separated list of strings.
 The parameter name is the predefined **featureToggles.queryStringParam** :
   ```
   http://localhost:4200/projects/pr1?ft=ft1,ft2
   ```